jessegrosjean/ScriptLib/README.md

 Early and in progress scripting suite for Swift apps.

 The goal is to create an API like AppleScript's standard suite, except implement using an embedded JavaScriptCore context.
-Manny macOS apps use this approach, but it looks like everyone is building there own solution.
+Manny macOS apps use this approach, but it looks like everyone is building their own solution.
 (Please let me know if there are open source solutions that I've missed).
 Here are some apps and related JavaScript API's to be inspired by:

 - [Drafts](https://docs.getdrafts.com/docs/actions/scripting)
 - [Noteplan](https://help.noteplan.co/article/65-commandbar-plugins)